Crime (TV series): First series

-On 23 July 2020, BritBox announced that Irvine Welsh would be adapting Crime as a six-part miniseries for streaming service with Irvine Welsh adapting his own book alongside Dean Cavanagh.
+On 23 July 2020, BritBox announced that Irvine Welsh would be adapting Crime as a six-part miniseries for streaming service, adapting his own book alongside Dean Cavanagh.
 The series is set in Edinburgh and filmed there and Glasgow.

 Second series

 In October 2022, a second six-part series started filming in Scotland with Welsh and Cavanagh again scripting.
 Directors for the second series include Trygve Allister Diesen and Anthony Neilson.
 Production is by Buccaneer and Off Grid Film and TV.
 Production crews were reported in Glasgow's West End, with filming occurring on Horselethill Road and Rosslyn Terrace.
 Filming continued in Glasgow into November 2022.

 Scott was quoted as saying "Season 2 takes us even deeper into Lennox's past, and helps us understand his persona even more.
 I couldn't be happier."
 Among those returning for series two are Ken Stott, Joanna Vanderham, John Simm and Derek Riddell.